sobolevn/git-secret/README.md

 ## Packagers

-Thanks to all the people and groups who package `git-secret` fir easier install on particular OSes and distributions!
+Thanks to all the people and groups who package `git-secret` for easier install on particular OSes and distributions!

 [![Packaging status](https://repology.org/badge/vertical-allrepos/git-secret.svg)](https://repology.org/project/git-secret/versions)